If Robin Williams (may he rest in peace) was emcee’ing your company’s next all-hands meeting, would you go?

 Don’t shy away from the tough subjects

-For example, last month when Atlassian announced a new partnership with Slack that included shuttering Hipchat and Stride, it was a very emotional moment for everyone in the company.
-Anticipating this, our founders dedicated an entire hour-long all-hands to the news, including an open Q&A. Being able to engage directly with the decision makers was incredibly empowering and left us feeling stronger as a community.
+For example, when Atlassian announced a new partnership with Slack that included shuttering Hipchat and Stride, it was a very emotional moment for everyone in the company.
+Anticipating this, our founders dedicated an entire hour-long all-hands meeting to the news, including an open Q&A. Being able to engage directly with the decision makers was empowering and left us feeling stronger as a community.

 In our experience, treating everyone as an insider and trusting them with insider information has yet to backfire.
 Indeed, trust breeds trust.
 Kind of an upward-spiral thing.